“Do any of you feel pain anywhere?”

 I grew up Catholic and was forced into Sunday school.
 Until the first day of my third year, a young missionary couple was set to lead the class instead of a nun, and made us kids go out on the streets with placards calling out “Jesus loves you!”

-My mom and her friends was sitting at a café, as soon as they saw that we were the strange kids yelling in the street, they rushed out and my mom took me out of my misery.
+My mom and her friends were sitting at a café, as soon as they saw that we were the strange kids yelling in the street, they rushed out and my mom took me out of my misery.

-After that I don’t remember her ever making it a big deal when I spoke my mind about God.
+After that, I don’t remember her ever making it a big deal when I spoke my mind about God.
 She used to be very passionate about religion and would punish me if I ever showed any disrespect to God.

 I don’t know if it was me or something else that changed her mind about Catholicism, I remember quite vividly the day she turned to me and said “You were right all along.”
 She’s always felt a strong pull to mysticism and the unexplainable, and I guess her lost faith in the Church was much because of contradicting views.